devjiro76/error-tracer/README.md

 ## ErrorTracer will return below information
 Below errorItem will be passed to callback/apiURL.
+>Note that ErrorTracer can't return source code info with VueJS.

 | Name        | Type          | Description                                                         |
 |-------------|---------------|---------------------------------------------------------------------|